 Psalm 86:12 I will praise thee Yahweh my God with all my heart, and I will glorify thy name for evermore

-Referred to as the Lord Jesus in the New Testament, the Messiah had not yet been born when David wrote Psalm 110:1.
+Referred to as the Lord Jesus in the New Testament, the Holy Child, called the Messiah, had not yet been born when David wrote Psalm 110:1.

 It is taught that David experienced a vision in which he overheard a heavenly conversation involving the Lord Jesus before His birth, as alluded to in Acts 2:34.